-Programmable output relays are available on power modules that have Option 760 or Option 761 installed.
-Option 761 provides doublepole, double-throw relays that disconnect both the output and sense terminals.
-Option 760 is the same as option 761 with the addition of output reversal relays.
+Programmable output relays are available on power modules with Option 760 or Option 761.
+Option 761 provides double-pole, doublethrow relays that disconnect both the output and sense terminals.
+Option 760 is the same as option 761 but adds output reversal relays.